Adverse Pet Reactions to Routine Vaccinations

 we were making arrangements for his funeral.
 After one week on

-T-factors to support his immune system, we noticed a dramatic
+a unique supplement to support his immune system, we noticed a dramatic

 improvement.
 Three months later, after finishing the entire course,